 Gastronomic fair of this typical fish taking place the last week of September.

 This festival stands out for its uniqueness and the treading of the grapes to extract the first grape juice of the year, which is then distributed among the visitors.

 World Tourism Day in Malaga 27th September

 World Tourism Day in Malaga will feature an open day, where monuments and museums will offer free admission.
 In addition, some of them will also offer guided tours.

 October in Malaga

-Feria Virgen del Rosario Fuengirola, from the 6th to the 12th of October.
+Feria Virgen del Rosario Fuengirola, from 6th to 12th of October

-The Feria del Rosario held in honour of the patron saint of Fuengirola, is one of the most outstanding in Andalusia due to its typicality, the traditional costumes, but above all for the great prominence given to the horses and beautiful, decorated carriages.
+The Feria del Rosario held in honour of the patron saint of Fuengirola.
+It is one of the most outstanding in Andalusia due to its typicality, the traditional costumes.
+But above all for the great prominence given to the horses and beautiful, decorated carriages.

 Marbella 4 Days walking